Skip to contents

 data

-A dataframe containing exactly 20 columns, where each column represents a PCL-5 item score.
+A dataframe containing exactly 20 columns of PCL-5 item scores (plus any columns named in id_col for carry-through).
 The scores should be on a 0-4 scale where:

 • 0 = Not at all